sketchplugins/plugin-directory/README.md

 - [Reselect](http://www.reselect.co), by Michael Fouquet: Reselect allows you to restore a previous selection or save selections for later use (even after you close the document).
 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
 - [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
-- [Light to Dark 🌓](https://github.com/pplcallmesatz/lighttodark), by Satheesh Kumar Selvaraj: To create light to dark mode
 - [ColorVariablesExporter](https://github.com/griffin-stewie/ColorVariablesExporter), by griffin-stewie: Export Color Variables for development
 - [Prototypes Invision ↔︎ Sketch](https://github.com/mathieudutour/prototypes-invision-sketch), by mathieudutour: Translate your prototyping links back and forth between Sketch and Invision
 - [Remove.bg](https://github.com/mathieudutour/sketch-remove-bg), by Mathieu Dutour: Remove image background in a single click